 Workshops at IMSI are typically interdisciplinary in character, and up to a week in length.
 They need not be within the scope of Institute themes.
 Workshops are generally scheduled a year in advance, but shorter timelines may be considered if circumstances warrant.
-Standalone workshops are most often scheduled during the winter quarter (January-March) or summer (June-August), but may be scheduled during other times of year if time is available on our workshop calendar.
+Standalone workshops are most often scheduled during the winter (January-March) or summer (June-August), but may be scheduled during other times of year if time is available on our workshop calendar.
 Proposals for workshops should include the following elements:

 - Title of the workshop

 - Scientific description: A description of the topic for the workshop in terms accessible to a general audience of mathematical scientists.
 What are the goals for the workshop, and why is the topic timely?

 - Brief description: A brief description of the workshop, suitable for the workshop web page.

 - Organizing committee: List of the proposed organizers, with a primary contact identified.
 Please include contact information for all members of the organizing committee.

-- Proposed speakers: A list of proposed speakers with affiliations (both institutions and, where relevant, department), including any information available about willingness to participate.
+- Proposed speakers: A list of proposed speakers with affiliations (both institutions and, when relevant, departments), including any information available about willingness to participate.
 The list does not need to be complete at the time the proposal is considered.

 - Proposed length: How long should the workshop be?